LoftyTowers/devkit/general/design-recipes.md

 | Integration owned by another team/vendor | Port + Adapter |

 See also: examples under `examples/dotnet/patterns/` and the layered microservice walkthrough.
+Always import the shared primitives from `examples/dotnet/layered-microservice/shared/`; never duplicate `Result`, `ErrorCode`, or related helpers in new samples.

 ## Endpoint recipe
 - Keep controllers/edges thin; delegate to a handler/service.